Nicolas Mahut: Longest match in history

 In what became a record-setting match, spanning three days, qualifier Mahut faced 23rd seed John Isner in the first round of the 2010 Wimbledon Championships on 22–24 June.
 Isner served a world record 113 aces in the single match alone, breaking Ivo Karlović's record of 78.
 Mahut would go on to surpass it as well with 103.
 Play was suspended at 21:11 on 23 June due to darkness at a score of 59–59.
 Isner eventually took the match the following day, winning 6–4, 3–6, 6–7(7–9), 7–6(7–3), 70–68.
-Although having won, Isner was not able to play his next match.
+Isner was not able to win his next match & had to drop out of the doubles portion due to fatigue.

 The match is the longest match ever in a Tennis Open in terms of both time and number of games, lasting a total of 183 games, and a total of 11 hours and 5 minutes in duration; it beat, respectively, the Pancho Gonzales – Charlie Pasarell record of 112 games in the first round of Wimbledon in 1969, and the Fabrice Santoro – Arnaud Clément record of 6 hours, 33 minutes at the 2004 French Open.

 Both players and the referee later received commemorative prizes for participating in the match.
 Mahut holds the record for most points won in a tennis match, at 502 points.
 He also holds the Wimbledon record for most games won in a match by a losing player with 91.